-In 2020 and 2021, the offer by non-executive Directors to materially reduce the portion of fees paid in cash was made specifically to conserve Company cash resources due to the volatility in oil price based on over-supply and reduction in demand for oil due to COVID-19 negatively impacting operating conditions.
-Whilst economic conditions within the oil and gas industry, including oil price have improved during the first quarter of 2022 the non-executive Directors consider it prudent to maintain a disciplined approach to cash management and have once again offered to reduce the portion of their annual fees paid in cash.
+Commencing in 2020, the offer by non-executive Directors to materially reduce the portion of fees paid in cash was made to conserve Company cash resources due to the volatility in oil price based due to COVID-19 negatively impacting operating conditions and supply and demand dynamics.
+Whilst economic conditions within the oil and gas industry, including oil price, have since improved, the non-executive Directors consider it prudent to maintain a disciplined approach to cash management and have continued in each year since to offer to reduce the portion of their annual fees paid in cash.
+The non-executive Directors fees had remained unchanged since 1 January 2018.
+However, given the current position of the Company, the non-executive Directors considered it prudent to reduce their annual fees by 25% from 1 March 2024.
+The fee structure will be reviewed should the Company's circumstances change during the year.

-The Directors consider (in the absence of the non-executive Directors) the proposed issue of Fee Rights - A assists in the conservation of the Company's cash through this period.
+The Directors (in the absence of the non-executive Directors) consider the proposed issue of Fee Rights - A assists in the conservation of the Company's cash through this period.
 The rationale for the proposed issue of Fee Rights - A to the Directors is set out in further detail below.

-The proposed issue of Fee Rights - A is to compensate Mr Stewart, Mr Scudamore and Mr Watson for the sacrifice of 50% of each non-executive Director's cash fees, an offer made by each non-executive Director at the commencement of 2022 to assist the Company to reduce cash expenditure through this stage of the Company's development.
+The proposed issue of Fee Rights - A is to compensate Mr Stewart, Mr Scudamore and Mr Watson for the sacrifice of 50% of each non-executive Director's cash fees, an offer made by each non-executive Director at the commencement of 2024 to assist the Company to reduce cash expenditure through this stage of the Company's development.

-The Directors consider (in the absence of the non-executive Directors) that the compensation represented by the issue of Fee Rights - A are an efficient means for the Company to settle the non-executive Director's fees whilst conserving cash.
+The Directors (in the absence of the non-executive Directors) consider that the compensation represented by the issue of Fee Rights - A are an efficient means for the Company to settle the non-executive Director's fees whilst conserving cash.
 In the event Shareholders do not approve the issue of Fee Rights - A to a non-executive Director, the Company will continue to settle the full amount of that non-executive Director's fees, together with superannuation due, in cash.